rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("D", "B", disable-src:true, comment: [return playlistTitle)])
     _seq("B", "E", enable-dst:true, comment: [getTracksNotInPlaylist(playlistTitle,user.id())])
     _seq("E", "B", disable-src:true, comment: [return userTracks])
+    _seq("B", "F", enable-dst:true, comment: [gson.toJson(userTracks)])
-    _seq("B", "A", disable-src:true, comment: [toJson(userTracks)])
+    _seq("F", "B", disable-src: true, comment: [return userTracks]) _seq("B", "A", disable-src:true, comment: [userTracks]) }),
-  }),
   comment:[
-    // #emph[This method is present *only* in the RIA subproject].
     As the name suggests, it obtains the tracks are _not_ in the given Playlist, in order to display them when the User wants to add a new track to a Playlist -- this happens when the User clicks on the corresponding button.

-    // From the session, the User attribute is returned and the same applies for the title of the playlist, which instead comes from the request.
+    From the session, the User attribute is returned and the same applies for the title of the playlist, which instead comes from the request.

     Finally, the tracks-not-in-playlist are retrieved by the method of the same name: it returns a list which is then converted to a JSON object for JavaScript to parse.

-    Once the needed parameters are obtained, the `getTracksNotInPlaylist` method returns the track, which are converted to a JSON.
+    // Once the needed parameters are obtained, the `getTracksNotInPlaylist` method returns the track, which are converted to a JSON.
   ],
   label_ : "get-tracks-not-in-playlist-sequence",
   comment_next_page_: false,
-  next_page: false
 )

 #seq_diagram(
   [#ria() TrackReorder sequence diagram], diagram({
     _par("A", display-name: "Client")
-    _par("B", display-name: "TrackReordering")
+    _par("B", display-name: "TrackReorder")
     _par("C", display-name: "Request")
+    _par("E", display-name: "Gson")
     _par("D", display-name: "PlaylistDAO")

     _seq("A", "B", enable-dst:true, comment: "doGet()")
-    _seq("B", "C", enable-dst:true, comment: [getParameter("playlistId")])
+    // _seq("B", "C", enable-dst:true, comment: [getParameter("playlistId")])
-    _seq("C", "B", disable-src:true, comment: [return playlistId)])
+    // _seq("C", "B", disable-src:true, comment: [return playlistId)])
-    _seq("B", "C", enable-dst:true, comment: [getParameter("trackId")])
+    // _seq("B", "C", enable-dst:true, comment: [getParameter("trackId")])
-    _seq("C", "B", disable-src:true, comment: [return trackId)])
+    // _seq("C", "B", disable-src:true, comment: [return trackId)])
-    _seq("B", "C", enable-dst:true, comment: [getParameter("newOrder")])
+    // _seq("B", "C", enable-dst:true, comment: [getParameter("newOrder")])
-    _seq("C", "B", disable-src:true, comment: [return newOrder)])
+    // _seq("C", "B", disable-src:true, comment: [return newOrder)])
+    _seq("B", "C", enable-dst:true, comment: [getReader])
+    _seq("C", "B", disable-src:true, comment: [return reader])
+    _seq("B", "E", enable-dst:true, comment: [gson.fromJson(reader)])
+    _seq("E", "B", disable-src:true, comment: [return requestData])
-    _seq("B", "D", disable-src:true, comment: [updateTrackOrder(trackId,newOrder,playlistId)])
+    _seq("B", "D", disable-src:true, comment: [
+      updateTrackOrder(requestData.trackIds(),\ requestData.playlistId())
+    ])
   }),
   comment:[
-    // This method is present *only* in the RIA subproject.
     It obtains the needed parameters from the request -- the ID of the playlist, the ID of the track and the new order of said track -- and simply makes a POST request to the servlet, which invokes the updateTrackOrder method.

-    Once the needed parameters are obtained, the `updateTrackOrder()` method updates the `playlist_tracks` table.
+    // Once the needed parameters are obtained, the `updateTrackOrder()` method updates the `playlist_tracks` table.
   ],
   label_ : "track-reordering-sequence",
   comment_next_page_: false